What we do

 Rearing livestock such as goats and camels, which are more resilient to drought, ensures pastoralists and agro-pastoralists sustain their livelihoods in the face of climate change.

-Through the distribution of goats through the revolving goat scheme in the Livestock for Livelihoods project, 34.8% of the households in Ethiopia and 27.1% of the households in Uganda reported an improvement in household income from goat production.
-This contributed to the reduction of the living income gap and the increased consumption of nutritious foods for the households.
+By distributing goats through the Livestock for Livelihoods project, 34.8% of the households in Ethiopia and 27.1% of the households in Uganda reported improved household income from goat production.
+This helped reduce the living income gap and boost the consumption of nutritious foods for the households.

 Source